CodeWringer/ambersteel/documents/en/ruleset/rules.md

 # Game Mastery
 This section is directed at (and somewhat reserved for) the Game Master (**GM**) - the one person at the table who everyone agrees has the authority and burden to run the game.

-## The Role of a Game Master
+## The Role Of A Game Master
 As the **GM**, you are the one person at the table playing a different game than the others.
-Instead of controlling a single character in a given world, you control the entire world and determine what the characters get to do.
+Instead of controlling a single character in a given world, you control the entire world and determine what the characters within it get to do.

+You're the one who decides on the tone of the world.
+Is it grimdark?
+Or perhaps heroic, instead?
+What adventure(s) will the players be engaging in?
+Murder mystery?
+Grand strategy?
+A heist?
+Perhaps nothing quite so specific.
+Perhaps you'll simply present them with a mix of adventures and see which one they pick.
+You should be clear about this, before you even interview your first player.

+You're also the one who organizes everything.
+On what days are your play sessions going to be on?
+What time?
+What do you do, if someone can't make it?
+Do you play without them or do you have boardgames at the read for such an occasion?

+Who will get to be at your table and play in your game?
+You'll have to decide on that, too.
+You may involve your players in the process of judging the fitness of potential candidates, but ultimately, the final say lies with you.

+How will you run the game?
+Will it be a single play session (= one-shot) or a perpetual game?
+Do you want the game to be on-site, at your house or perhaps online?
+Will you use a webcam and do you expect your players to show themselves via webcam?

 It is *your world* and *your game*.
 The other people at the table are *your players*.
+Find the right players for your world and your game and make your game and world right for your players.

 ### Your World
 While **Ambersteel** is best suited to a medieval-fantasy world, it doesn't dictate the type of world you have to employ.